chmduquesne/michel/README.md

 Syntax
 ------

-One line is one task.
-Indented lines are subtasks of the "parent" line.
+One line is one task. tab-indented lines (with the real tab character) are subtasks of the "parent" line.

 Suggestion
 ----------